-The need to improve the quality of life in the Coast Guard has never been greater.
-I welcome you as the Ombudsman for COMMAND NAME and look forward to working with you.
-I thank you for your willingness to devote your time and talent to serve in this position.
+- 6. The need to improve the quality of life in the Coast Guard has never been greater.
+I welcome you as the ombudsman for COMMAND NAME and look forward to working with you.
+This appointment will remain in effect unless terminated sooner by your resignation, i.e. permanent change of station (PCS) orders, by this command's action, or as required upon change-of-command. - 7.
+I thank you for your willingness to devote your time and talent to serve in this position. - 8.
 Please let me know if there is anything we can do to assist with your transition.